mike-brown-angi/version-checker-test/README.md

 ```
-With a cluster up and running, having something that will coordinate all the deployments and charts we'll want for this would be helpful.
+With a cluster up and running, we'll need something that will coordinate all the deployments and charts we want.
 Let's use flux for that.

 Flux, https://fluxcd.io/, has a bunch of functionality that you can explore.
 We're just going to use it here to keep the resource management sane in this example.

 The requirements for flux are pretty straight forward.
 You need:
 * a github or gitlab repo of your own (it will use the repo to keep track of the config).
 I'm using the repo where this README lives as mine.
 You could fork this one if you like, or just point at an empty one you create.
-Either would work.
+Either works.
-* a kubernetes cluster (like the one we just spun up),
+* a Kubernetes cluster (like the one we just spun up),
 * and install/set up the cli.
 See the "Getting Started" doc, https://fluxcd.io/docs/get-started/, for how to do that.
-Make sure you define the environment variables that identify your github/gitlab user and token as explained in that doc.
+Make sure you define the environment variables that identify your GitHub/gitlab user and token, as explained in that doc.

 Just to be sure, verify that flux is installed and feels good about the cluster.
 ```shell